-- On average, Executives earned 83% of their maximum short term incentive (STI). - Under the FY2016 long term incentive (LTI) Plan, Executives were granted performance rights that are tested against gateway and performance hurdles.
-The gateway hurdles set were met for FY2016 and the performance hurdles will be measured at the end of the three-year period to 30 June 2018. - No performance rights vested during FY2016.
+- On average, Executives earned 83 percent of their maximum Short-Term Incentive (STI); - Under the FY2016 Long-Term Incentive (LTI) Plan, Executives were granted performance rights that are tested against gateway and performance hurdles.
+The gateway hurdles set were met for FY2016 and the performance hurdles will be measured at the end of the 3 year period to 30 June 2018; - No performance rights vested during FY2016.